RunnerMom/Hackbright-Final-Project/NOTES.md

 6. Use alembic to track revisions of new class - done

 7. Get something to display properly in html/flask on local machine
-To-Do-Next:
+DOne:
 - update model to:
 	- convert dates to Datetime objects
 	- Associate Log.date with Assigment.date as a foreign key.
 	- Test calling Log.date.miles -> does date need to be primary key?
 	- instead of pulling from the db and saving to a list, save to a dictionary with the date as the key.
+- NEXT: When working with the display today, I realized that my schema had not been designed well.
+Played with alembic for a minute, then was advised to delete my db and re-create with new schema

+=========== 8.14.13 ==========
+Done:
+- Re-created db:
+	- saved old db to old_.db
+	- re-did schema in model.py
+	- re-did seed.py to take in a URL from runcoach
+	- from python -i model.py:
+		- ** need to Base.metadata.drop_all(bind=engine)
+		- ** need to Base.metadata.create_all(bind=engine)
+		- This drops the schema and re-creates.
+Maybe this is a step that gets saved by alembic?????
+	- checked that db re-populated (runcoach)correctly
+To Do Next:
+- re-populate Garmin data with month of July
+- add a couple users (?)
 - figure out how to sort the dictionary in date order
 	- update model to save Hours, Seconds and Minutes separately for both Assignment and Log

 - then, figure out how to get this to display properly
 	- through app
 	- or through flask/html
 ================next steps
 *.
 More UI development
 *. initial analysis of whether goal was met